FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 On the one hand, we use common within-class metrics, i.e., metrics that rank all test samples according to the classifier score for one given class.
 These metrics deal with only one classifier output at a time, such that calibration across different classifier outputs is irrelevant.
-Following \cite{gemmeke2017audio,hershey2017cnn}, we use mean Average Precision (mAP) and $d’$. mAP is the mean across classes of the Average Precision (AP), which summarises the precision-recall (PR) curve as the classifier decision threshold is varied.
+Following \cite{gemmeke2017audio,hershey2017cnn}, we use mean Average Precision (mAP) and $d'$. mAP is the mean across classes of the Average Precision (AP), which summarises the precision-recall (PR) curve as the classifier decision threshold is varied.
 AP is calculated as the Precision (i.e., the proportion of positive samples in a ranked list) averaged across all the lists just long enough to recall a new positive sample \cite{scikit_PR,hershey2017cnn}.
-AP is very similar to the area under precision-recall curve (PR-AUC), both being the most common ways of summarising a PR curve---the difference between them lies in implementation details \cite{scikit_metrics,VLFeat}. $d’$ (d-prime) can be computed as a monotonic transform of ROC-AUC, and measures the separation between the means of two unit-variance normal distributions (corresponding to the scores for positive and negative examples) that would achieve the same ROC-AUC.
-More details about $d’$ can be found in \cite{hershey2017cnn,green1966signal}.
+AP is very similar to the area under precision-recall curve (PR-AUC), both being the most common ways of summarising a PR curve---the difference between them lies in implementation details \cite{scikit_metrics,VLFeat}. $d'$ (d-prime) measures the separation between the means of two unit-variance normal distributions (corresponding to the scores for positive and negative examples) that would achieve the same ROC-AUC \cite{green1966signal}. $d'$ is computed as a monotonic transform of ROC-AUC \cite{green1966signal,hershey2017cnn}:

+where $F^{-1}$ is the inverse cumulative distribution function for a unit Gaussian.
 To complement the within-class metrics, we propose to use a between-class metric, i.e., which evaluates the overall ranking across all classifier outputs for every test sample.
-Specifically, we use Label-weighted label-ranking average precision (abbreviated as {\lwlrap} and pronounced ``lol wrap''), which was recently introduced for DCASE 2019 Task 2 \cite{Fonseca2019audio}. {\lwlrap} measures, for every ground truth test label $c$, what fraction of the predicted top-ranked labels down to $c$ are among the ground truth.
+Specifically, we use \textit{Label-weighted label-ranking average precision} ({\lwlrap}), recently introduced for DCASE2019 Task 2 \cite{Fonseca2019audio}.
+Let $C(s)$ be the set of reference labels for test sample~$s$, $Prec(s, c)$ be the label-ranking precision for the list of labels up to class $c$, and $Rank(s, c)$ be the rank of class label $c$ in that list. $Prec(s, c)$ is equal to 1 if all the top-ranked labels down to $c$ are part of $C(s)$, and at worst case equals $1/Rank(s, c)$ if none of the higher-ranked labels are correct.
+Then, {\lwlrap} can be expressed by